 Besides predicting color and mechanical properties, it can predict the envelope of potential color space within critical mechanical properties and prescribe recipes for targeted color properties.
 Lucidiris™ has been developed for several high-performance material grades and will be extended to other material grades, including recycled-based and repurposed materials.

-Designing first-time-right systems by integrating DSM’s materials- and system expertise
+Designing first-time-right systems by integrating Envalior’s materials- and system expertise

 Part compliancy services and documentation

 CAE services and lightweighting to the safe limit with predictive technologies